 1. How To Connect TV To A Receiver Using HDMI Output

 If you have a TV or monitor and want to transmit audio or video signals from your receiver to the TV or monitor, you need an AV cable.
-HDMI works perfectly as an AV cable and will help you complete the connection between a receiver and TV.
+HDMI works perfectly as an AV cable and will help you complete the connection between a receiver and a TV.

 Let’s look at how to connect a TV to a receiver with HDMI:

 Make sure you bring HDMI cables.
-For best video quality, HDMI cables should not be more than 5 years old.
+For the best video quality, HDMI cables should not be more than 5 years old.